Post thumbnail

 Q109: Why do we need to go for collection when there is already an Array concept?

 In an array, we can store only similar types of objects.
-Array size is fixed and cannot provide readymade methods for user requirements such as searching, sorting, etc. Therefore we use collection where heterogenous or dissimilar objects can be stored.
+Array size is fixed and cannot provide readymade methods for user requirements, such as searching, sorting, etc. Therefore, we use a collection where heterogeneous or dissimilar objects can be stored.
 In a collection, the size can be changed dynamically as per the need and it also contains readymade methods.

 Q110: Why do we need to go for collection when there is already an Array concept?